 Sustainability was an important element in the design, construction and operation of the network.
 G:link is proud to be the first railway to receive an as-built certification from the Infrastructure Sustainability Council of Australia.
 It received an excellent rating, with almost 200 sustainability initiatives identified.
-In 2016, G:link will seek to become the first railway project to receive an operator rating.

 The Gold Coast staff had never seen a light rail service before, so Keolis Downer sent the first group of operational staff to visit Keolis networks in Le Mans and Dijon in France and Nottingham in the UK to learn in a live environment.
 This group returned to train the other staff on the Gold Coast.

 Civil Contractors Federation Award for Construction Professional of the Year (Civil Construction Superintendent Jon Lea)